Updated: December 5, 2023

 Here we stick to “typhoon” as this is the most widely used word in the Philippines.
-Looking at recent history most deadly typhoons have struck in the months September until January.
+Looking at recent history most deadly typhoons have struck in September until January.
 The weather seems to have become more unpredictable so typhoons can occur anytime between June and January.
-The areas usually afflicted are North Luzon, Eastern Visayas (Leyte and Samar) and Bicol (Legazpi City and Mount Mayon).
+The areas usually afflicted are North Luzon, Eastern Visayas (Leyte and Samar), and Bicol (Legazpi City and Mount Mayon).
 Typhoon Hai Yan was the last destructive typhoon in November 2013.
 Here you can find a list of typhoons that struck the Philippines.

 The Philippine Atmospheric, Geophysical, and Astronomical Services Administration (PAGASA) is the institution that monitors typhoons and issues warnings.
 PAGASA issues a bulletin every three hours for all typhoons currently affecting the country, every six hours when typhoons are anticipated to make landfall within the Philippines, or every twelve hours when cyclones are not affecting land.
-Travel Authentic Philippines monitors the weather forecast on a daily basis but when a typhoon occurs you might be already in the country.
+Travel Authentic Philippines monitors the weather forecast daily but when a typhoon occurs you might be already in the country.
 When a typhoon occurs it might have consequences for your trip in the form of cancellation of flights, ferry crossings, and other transportation.
 We will do our best to find the best solution for your travel arrangements in that case.
 Your safety is always our priority.

 There are no safety concerns for Luzon.
 There were no incidents involving tourists that we know of.

 Mayon Volcano: for several days now the Mayon Volcano in Albay Province in the Bicol Region has been showing signs of unrest.
-Lava flows, earthquakes, and ash plumes occur.
+Lava flows, earthquakes and ash plumes occur.
 Alert Level 3 is now in effect over Mayon Volcano, down from Alert Level 4.
 A hazardous eruption was possible within weeks or even days.
 The activity of Mayon seems to get less but there is still enough reason to be vigilant.

 Follow the advice of local authorities.
 Stay outside of the designated danger zones around the volcano.
-Check with your airline before traveling because an eruption may cause disruption to flights.
+Check with your airline before traveling because an eruption may disrupt flights.
 We will keep you updated.